-- Two publications written by the applicant must be named, documenting that the applicant fulfills the general requirements to act as principal investigator (publication record, see section 1.4.1) - Publication lists for internal FWF use to assess principal investigator's eligibility to apply and to check for conflicts of interest with potential reviewers (see section 2.2.4)

-Where applicable:

-- Results or final project report: If the project submitted is the continuation of an FWF-funded project (follow-up application), a report on previous results or a final project report and a list of publications resulting from the project must be uploaded in the language of the application (max.
-6 pages). - Additional documents in the case of resubmission: If the application is a revised version of a previously rejected application (see section 2.4), a response to the reviews and an overview of all changes made in the resubmitted application (Overview_revision) must be uploaded. - Cover letter accompanying the application (optional) - List of max.
+- Required: - Publication and/or work lists for internal FWF use to assess principal investigator's eligibility to apply and to check for conflicts of interest with potential reviewers (see section 2.2.4) - Where applicable: - Results or final project report: If the project submitted is the continuation of an FWFfunded project (follow-up application), a report on previous results or a final project report and a list of publications and or works resulting from the project must be uploaded in the language of the application (max.
+6 pages). - Additional documents in the case of resubmission: If the application is a revised version of a previously rejected application (see section 2.4), a response to the reviews and an overview of all changes made in the resubmitted application (Overview\revision) must be uploaded. - Cover letter accompanying the application (optional) - List of max.
 3 researchers (optional) including, if applicable, reviewers of a rejected proposal - who are to be excluded from the review process (see section 3.2), with a brief justification